< Home

 Investigation

-In a statement prior to the Coroner’s inquest, the police and council said (Lee, 2000; The Caterer, 2000; Birmingham Post, 2000; BBC News, 1999; Allen, 1999).
+In a statement before the Coroner’s inquest, the police and council said (Lee, 2000; The Caterer, 2000; Birmingham Post, 2000; BBC News, 1999; Allen, 1999).

 Our joint investigations are continuing.
 The pool was immediately shut while forensic experts and health and safety officials from Caradon District Council carried out investigations.
 The council served an improvement notice on the centre owner Mr Vernon the day after the incident, regarding safety floats, depth markings and emergency alarm systems.
 He has been given 21 days to comply.